lara-martin/Principles-of-AI/homeworks/project/final-submission.md

 * Style - 1 point
 * Content - 7 x 3 points each = 21 points

-Extra Credit
+Group Feedback - 1 point

-* Popular Choice - 2 points extra credit
+Extra Credit (Popular Choice) - 2 points extra credit
 </div>

 # What to Submit
+Every member of your team needs to fill out this feedback form: [https://forms.gle/P3SJPrxFpCCAvYxT8](https://forms.gle/P3SJPrxFpCCAvYxT8)

-Submit the following to Blackboard before the exam period (1 PM) on **Thursday December 19**:
+Submit the following to Blackboard before the exam period (1 PM) on **Thursday, December 19**:
 * A link to your pre-recorded video presentation.
 This can be on any video hosting platform ([YouTube](https://www.youtube.com/), [Vimeo](https://vimeo.com/watch), etc.).
 Please double check that the video link is visible to the public before submitting.

-Submit the following to Blackboard by 11:59 PM on **Thursday December 19**:
+Submit the following to Blackboard by 11:59 PM on **Thursday, December 19**:
 * `final-report.pdf` which contains your project report.
 The use of LaTeX and a conference template is required.
 Use the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit23.zip) or please message us directly if you'd like to use a LaTeX template from a different conference.